17 Amazing Brand Storytelling Examples: A Brand’s Once Upon a Time

 Storytelling is such a buzzword in the marketing industry these days.
-There’s been a hype about successful brand storytelling examples.
+There’s been a lot of hype about successful brand storytelling examples because ultimately, people like to hear the story behind their favourite products/services, it builds brand loyalty and helps create an emotional connection that will ensure your business stands out from competitors.

-What does storytelling mean in a business context?
+But what does storytelling mean in a business context?
+And how can you utilise storytelling in marketing efforts?
 Does it mean that businesses need to hire a James Joyce for their brands to be successful?
-That’s what you’ll find out in this article.
+Not entirely, but it helps.

 Before we go through the specifics of brand storytelling examples, let’s take a look at the market your business dwells in today.

-Those large businesses need to thrive every single day to be innovative and to exceed those customers’ expectations, or else they would be gone with the wind.
+Large businesses now need to thrive every single day in order to be innovative and exceed customer expectations, or else they will be gone with the wind.
+In other words, telling your story should be an ongoing process, there is no final chapter because the minute you do, another competitor will swoop in and steal the spotlight.

 What Can Irish Whiskey Teach Us About Company Brand?